legorovers/ev3dev-ap/README.md

 act as a standalone access point that a tablet or laptop can connect to.

-This is useful for demos or classroom activities where the overhead of having to connect to a local WiFi network is not required.
+This is useful for demos or classroom activities where the overhead of having to connect to a local WiFi network is too much.
 Obviously, neither the  EV3 or the tablet/latop can connect to the internet when this approach is used -- although the EV3 can make use of the micro-USB cable CDC connection to do this when necessary.

 Firstly here are some manual steps to create the base SD card image and to set up the CDC network connection.
 The rest is automatically provisioned using an